Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Multi-Tenancy Patterns

 Organizations in Aero2 provide the building blocks for multi-tenant B2B applications.
-This page describes common architectural patterns.
+This page describes common architectural patterns and what is available today.

 Pattern 1: Organization per Customer

-Each of your customers is represented as an organization.
-Users belong to their company's organization and can only access data scoped to that organization.
+Each customer is represented as a single organization.
+Users belong to their company's organization and only see data scoped to it.

 Best for: Traditional B2B SaaS where each customer is a separate company.